hinkoulabs/playlist_app/README.md

 ## Introduction

-The Playlist App is a playlist management system designed to integrate a variety of front-end libraries with a Ruby on Rails backend.
+The Playlist App is a playlist management system designed to fetch videos from external endpoint and provide access to playlist management.
 It provides a responsive user interface that is compatible with both tablets and mobile phones.
 The application facilitates complex UI functionalities through its integration of multiple libraries, demonstrating a sophisticated engineering solution.